ligiacavallini/php-guide-pt_BR/pages/php-basics.md

 ?>
 {% endhighlight %}

+However there can be only one open tag in the begining of the page `<?php `.

-Short Tags - can be disabled (often for XML compliance) with short_open_tag directive in php.ini:
+Short Tags - can be disabled (often for XML compliance) with `short_open_tag` directive in php.ini:

 {% highlight php5 linenos %}
 <?
+... code
 ?>
+{% endhighlight %}

+This virant of short tag is identical to  `<? echo`:
+{% highlight php5 %}
 <?=$variable ?>
 {% endhighlight %}

-Script Tags:
+Script tags is also guaranted access, same as standart tags:

-{% highlight php5 linenos %}
+{% highlight html linenos %}
 <script language="php">
 ... code
 </script>
 {% endhighlight %}

-ASP Tags - must be enabled specifically in the php.ini file via the asp_tags directive:
+ASP Tags - must be enabled specifically in the php.ini file via the `asp_tags`
+directive:

 {% highlight php5 linenos %}
 <%